dhonus/dotcom/README.md

 ---
 ```

-The blog post schema is defined as follows:
+The log post schema is defined as follows:

 | Field         | Type (Zod)      | Requirements                                                                                                                                                                    | Required |
 | ------------- | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------- |